 Risk sharing for a safer world

-The GHRF is anchored by Parsyl’s Syndicate 1796, which was designed to insure the storage and transportation of Covid-19 vaccines and other life-saving health products to developing countries.
+The GHRF is anchored by Parsyl’s Syndicate 1796, which was designed to insure the storage and transportation life-saving health products to developing countries.

 The syndicate operates at Lloyd’s of London, the world’s specialist insurance marketplace where members join together to underwrite complex risks.
-Syndicate 1796 is the first public-private syndicate created to address a global health emergency in Lloyd’s 330 year history.
+Syndicate 1796 is the first mission-driven syndicate created in Lloyd’s 330 year history.

 The Syndicate has been given the number ‘1796’ in honor of the year physician Edward Jenner carried out his first experiments in what would become the smallpox vaccine, the world’s first vaccine and the only disease the world has ever eradicated through vaccination.

 Global.
 The GHRF addresses the unique and immediate risks of distribution globally as part of a broad portfolio approach.

 Health and humanitarian products including but not limited to:

 - Ancillary machinery and equipment related to global health supply chains (e.g. the delivery of cold chain equipment, cold rooms, backup gensets, etc)